This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 The 7 Baby Steps created by Dave Ramsey are the steps it takes to save for emergencies, pay off all debt and build wealth for you and your family.

 The best part?
-Dave Ramsey’s Baby Steps actually work!
+Dave Ramsey’s Baby Steps actually work if you do them.

-There are thousands of people who have used the baby steps to pay off a ton of debt and build wealth and they are people just like you and me.
+There are thousands of people who have used the baby steps to pay off a ton of debt and build wealth and they’re people just like you and me.

-You can hear story after story on the Dave Ramsey podcast or on The Dave Ramsey Show Youtube channel.
+You can hear story after story on the Dave Ramsey podcast and on The Dave Ramsey Show Youtube channel.

-WHAT ARE THE DAVE RAMSEY 7 BABY STEPS
+WHAT ARE THE DAVE RAMSEY’S 7 BABY STEPS

 BABY STEP 1: $1000 Emergency Fund